 She works one kilometer underground in the northest parts of Europe.
 Construction surveyor of Lapland iron mines – Zuzana Janovčíková.

-If you have to guess where this young and pretty woman works, so I´m sure that your answer will be bad, very bad.
+If you have to guess where this young and pretty woman works, so I´m sure that your answer will be wrong, very wrong.
 The place is above the Arctic Circle, where the temperature is also – 40 ° C. Zuzana Janovčíkova, from Slovak village Poniky, is construction surveyor in Lapland iron mines.

-„I must tell workers how and where to drill and if it will be blasted or not.
-We have 55 active faces which are blasted every day.
+„I must tell workers how and where to drill and if the place will be blasted or not.
+We have 55 active sections of mining which are blasted every day.
 It is big responsibility.
-If something goes wrong I am the first person to find out why did it happen and take control over that,“ Zuzana explained her work in the northernmost parts of Europe.
+If something goes wrong I am the first person to blame,“ Zuzana explained her work in the northernmost parts of Europe.

 She studied geodesy/surveying in Brno.
 Her classmate from college offered her to take this job.
 Zuzana had to replace an absent construction surveyor.

-Local temperature is also – 40 ° C. „Yes, you can live with that.
-If you go out from your house to your car but stay outside longer time is really very hard.“
+Local temperature is sometimes – 40 ° C. „Yes, you can live with that.
+If you go out from your house to your car but be outside longer time is really very hard.“

 She doesn´t see sun two months, December and January, but the local sky knows to prepare another spectacle – Northern Lights. „Or you can see the sunrise and sunset at the same time,“ Zuzana talked.